 Perks and benefits are a huge part of hiring and retaining top talent and keeping people happy.
-They describe a set of "goodies" and times off, that aren't usual in every other company.
+They are not only a set of goodies and benefits to keep your people happy but a substantial part of the employment package.
+For remote companies, the perk packages often look a little bit different and may include things that aren't usual in any other company.

 Recommended Benefits for Remote Employees